danielhrisca/asammdf/README.md

         * 2 - look-up

 * add and extract attachments for mdf version 4
-* files are loaded in RAM for fast operations
 * handle large files (exceeding the available RAM) using *memory* = *minimum* argument
 * extract channel data, master channel and extra channel information as *Signal* objects for unified operations with v3 and v4 files
 * time domain operation using the *Signal* class

     * Pandas data frames are good if all the channels have the same time based
-    * usually a measurement will have channels from different sources at different rates
+    * a measurement will usually have channels from different sources at different rates
     * the *Signal* class facilitates operations with such channels

 # Major features not implemented (yet)
 * for version 3

-    * functionality related to sample reduction block (but the class is defined)
+    * functionality related to sample reduction block

 * for version 4